Open to the Public

 Sturdy shoes, hat, sunscreen, binoculars and plenty of water.
 High clearance vehicles with 4WD required for back country exploration.

-No camping is permitted at the Conservancy's visitor center or guest facilities.
+No camping and no overnight parking are permitted at the Muleshoe Ranch headquarters or at the day visitor parking lot.
 However, camping is permitted on BLM public lands and backcountry destinations in the CMA including Jackson Cabin (approximately 14 miles) and Hooker Cabin (approximately 20 miles).
 These facilities are on public land managed by the Coronado National Forest; visitors are welcome to use them on a first-come basis.
 Please respect these historical buildings.
 Activities permitted within these areas include hiking, low-impact camping unless posted otherwise, and horseback riding.

 For the safety of others and protection of the sensitive wildlife and habitats in these areas, the CMA partners ask that you use all firearms in accordance with the Arizona Game and Fish rules and regulations and refrain from the following activities within these areas: collecting flora, fauna, minerals and artifacts; car or RV camping; operating vehicles off existing roads; littering or dumping refuse and woodcutting.